 - Register at a number of child care centres.
 This will maximise your chances of getting day care.
 For popular child care centres, it may be impossible to get a place as siblings get priority over families on a waiting list.

 - Choose day cares which have multiple locations.
 This may improve your chances of securing care.
 You may have to initially accept a place in a centre further from home or work but can always move to a more convenient centre when vacancies arise.
-In Newcastle & the Hunter, large day care organisations include KU Children’s Services, Goodstart, Kindy Patch and Mission Australia Early Learning Services and St Nicholas Early Education
+In Newcastle & the Hunter, large day care organisations include KU Children’s Services, Goodstart, Kindy Patch, Mission Australia Early Learning Services and St Nicholas Early Education

 - Get creative.
 It would be convenient to secure a child care spot close to home or work but that may not be feasible.
 Think about locations near friends, family member or public transport locations.
 A day care manager I spoke to informed me of a mum she knew who lived in Lake Macquarie but drove to a Stockton child care centre to drop her kids off and then took the ferry to work in Newcastle CBD.

 - Choose Public Holiday days.
 Mondays and Fridays are the least selected days so if you nominate these days, you may have an increased chance of obtaining childcare.